 Make sure you are eating plenty of vegetables; in fact, most of your carbs should come from dark leafy veg or from veggies that grow above ground.
 They will help provide the essential nutrients you need.

 Being hungry could mean you are consuming too many carbs somewhere.
 Check your labels and be careful not to eat too much fruit.
 Try sticking to low fructose fruit and watching for those hidden, added sugars.

 You know the ones you see in the health food aisle at the supermarket.
 They usually contain sugar alcohols such as maltitol which besides its possible links to cancer can cause stomach upsets, diarrhoea and excessive gas and flatulence.
-Farting is not something I am aiming to do more of.
+Farting is not something I’m aiming to do more of.
 They can also be higher in carbs than you think.
 So it pays to check the label.